 Having lived on the island for years ourselves we are still fascinated by the wonders of this island and we still have much more to explore.
-Thankfully we wont be leaving this island anytime soon !!
-Our daughter Lotus took the photo of the two Dingos on the beach at Waddy Point.
-Part of a huge pack that roam the dunes up here.
+Thankfully we wont be leaving this island any time soon !!

 Please take a few minutes to check out our other pages on our website as you will find some really helpful information that will answer many of your questions.

 The island is an amazing and fascinating place to visit and is visited by over 5000,000 people every year.